M03-z/reading-notes/README.md

-Git helps edit your main project by cloning it then merging without changing the main image

-git acp <./files_to_add> <"my commit message">
+Git helps edit your main project by cloning it then merging without changing the main image git acp <./files_to_add> <"my commit message">

+## **15/12/2020**

+Creating a seprate CSS page
+Researching on how to choose the colors searching for ways to make the website suitable for all devices